 Degree Requirements – You will find the degree requirements in the Student Handbook (http://law.uh.edu/jd/current/handbook.pdf? ).

 Credits - 90 hours are required for graduation with 2.33 minimum GPA.
 In addition to the 1st year required curriculum, each student must complete the following courses at the Law Center to graduate:

 Professional Responsibility Course – 3-hour Professional Responsibility course must be taken and a passing grade received.

-Required Practice Skills Course – Students must take and pass a course that satisfies the “Practice Skills” requirement.
+Required Practice Skills Course – (Applies to students entering before Fall 2016) Students must take and pass a course that satisfies the "Practice Skills" requirement.
 The courses that satisfy this requirement are identified on each course schedule.
-There is a tab at the top of each semester’s schedule that will allow you to view just the classes that meet the Practice Skills requirement.
+There is a tab at the top of each semester's schedule that will allow you to view the specific classes that meet the Practice Skills requirement.
 Courses that satisfy the requirement can be for two, three or four credits.

 Filing for Graduation – to officially graduate from the university, all students must file a Graduation Application online through your MyUH Access/PeopleSoft account by the designated filing deadline.
 Click on the “Apply for Graduation” link listed under your Student Center.

 Timely Filing Fee - $25 Late Filing Fee - $50